 The first 8km are on road surfaces and slightly downhill alongside the Paro Chu (river).
 At 8km the half marathon splits off to the right and makes its way up and behind Paro Dzong (Fort).

-The total height gain on the half marathon is 450m.
+The total height gain on the marathon is 995m.
 The altitude at the start is 2.400m and the lowest point, in Paro Town, is 2,200.

 Flights and Additional Travel

 Travelling Fit is a fully accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.